 “Inside Voices has definitely been inspired by some of our experiences at Samford where we’ve had the opportunity to hear other educators around the state,” said Lawrenz.
 “The opportunity to participate in learning experiences with other educators and have that dialogue is so powerful.”

-Although Lawrenz and Emory-Johnson plan to officially launch Inside Voices Dec.
-1, they already have their first client, Educate LLC, and are in preliminary conversations with schools and organizations throughout the Southeast.
+Before Lawrenz and Emory-Johnson officially launched Inside Voices on Dec.
+1 and already had their first client, Educate LLC, and were in preliminary conversations with schools and organizations throughout the Southeast.

 Lawrenz and Emory-Johnson are looking forward to expanding their work with Educate in the southeast, and growing Inside Voices organically.
 They hope to see it become a space where teachers can find a supportive community outside the four walls of their school.